debrevitatevitae/oh-comp-kernels/README.md

 - `pp_rbf_accuracy_cv.py`: plots a heatmap of the validation accuracy for different $(C,\,\gamma)$ combinations of the RBF SVM.
 - `rbf_accuracy_test.py`: computes the test set accuracy after training for RBF.
 The training set size is allowed to increase.
 The hyperparameters are fixed to $(C,\,\gamma)_{\mathrm{opt}}$, corresponding to the highest KTA (see `rbf_accuracy_cv.py`).
 - `pp_rbf_accuracy_test.py`: produces an error-bar plot of the test accuracy of the RBF SVM with $(C,\,\gamma)_{\mathrm{opt}}$ for increasing size of the training set.
+- `q_kern_select.py`: explores the KTA of a grid of quantum kernels (Hardware Efficient Ansatz embedding).
+Width and depth are varied.
+Saves statistics to a csv and reports the maximum KTA and the variance achieved by every model.